Fantasy Premier League tips: Who are the highest point scorers so far, what is a wildcard?

 The Jamaican striker has had a phenomenal start to the season, scoring a goal per game and becoming the Hammers all-time top scorer in the process.

 Costing just £7.9 million, the 31-year-old is well worth adding to your squad.
-He’s the second top point scorer, despite having missed last week’s game against Manchester United through suspension.
-He’s back for this week’s clash, however, so get him back into your team.
+He’s the second top point scorer, despite having missed games through suspension.
+The Jamaican just an’t stop scoring, so get him into your team.

-Another reason for the Hammers superb start is the form of Algerian star Benrahma, he scored again in last week’s game with Manchester United.
+Another reason for the Hammers superb start is the form of Algerian star Benrahma.
+He seems to be at the forefront of all that is good about David Moyes’ side.

 Signed from Brentford last summer, the 25-year-old took a while to get going, but he is repaying his reported £25 million fee back with interest on current form.
-His side face a leaky Leeds United defence this weekend, so there’s reason to believe he’ll add to his impressive goal tally this weekend,
+His side face Brentford at home this weekend, so there’s reason to believe he’ll add to his impressive points tally this weekend,